MuOssama/MathworkMatlabCoursera/README.md

 >hold on\
 >plot(x2,y2) %plotting another functions on the same figure

-you can use as alternative:
+you can use plot as alternative:
 >plot(x1,y1,x2,y2)

+NOTE: to turn off hold on state
+>hold off